 About engagement worldwide

 IEA countries account for just under half of the world’s energy consumption, and all countries participate in global markets, so emerging economies increasingly are confronting the same energy challenges as developed nations.
-Since the 1980s, IEA has focused on engagement worldwide to include countries beyond its membership, in particular with major energy consuming, producing and transit countries including the accession candidates Chile and Mexico; the Association countries China, Indonesia and Thailand; and such key partner countries as Brazil, India, Russia and South Africa.
+Since the 1980s, IEA has focused on engagement worldwide to include countries beyond its membership, in particular with major energy consuming, producing and transit countries including the accession candidates Chile and Mexico; the Association countries China, India, Indonesia, Thailand, Morocco, Singapore and India; and such key partner countries as Brazil, Russia and South Africa.

 Co-operation with these and other countries covers a wide range of activities, among them: